-Ind 62.29 Illumination and exit lights.
+- ILHR 62.29 Illumination and exit lights.
 (1) ILLUMINATION LEVELS.
-FP Minimum illumination levels at a horizontal plane 30 inches above the floor shall conform to the requirements of Table 62-I.

-(2) Exit lights.
-Every required exit from each floor shall be indicated by an approved illuminated exit sign bearing the word EXIT or OUT in plain letters not less than 5 inches in height.
+Minimum illumination levels at a horizontal plane 30 inches above the floor shall conform to the requirements of Table 62-I. - (2) EXIT LIGHTS.
+Every required exit from each floor shall be indicated by an approved exit sign as specified in s.
+ILHR 51.15 (5).